manonja/The-Engineer-Backend-Climb/README.md

 ## How to Use This Repository

-1. **Start with Month 1**: Begin with foundational concepts in systems and infrastructure.
+1. **Start with Module 1**: Begin with foundational concepts in systems and infrastructure.
 2. **Complete Hands-On Projects**: Each module includes practical projects to solidify your understanding.
 3. **Reflect**: Use the provided reflection prompts to deepen your learning.
 4. **Engage with the Community**: Join discussions, share progress, and ask questions.